-Meaning is only grasped when someone is proficient at the medium being used.
-Otherwise the speaker is a foreigner and, more importantly, the gospel and the God of the speaker remain a foreigner as well.
+People can only grasp the meaning when they are proficient at the medium being used.
+Otherwise, the speaker is a foreigner and, more importantly, the gospel and the God of the speaker remain a foreigner as well.

 After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb, clothed in white robes, with palm branches in their hands, and crying out with a loud voice, “Salvation belongs to our God who sits on the throne, and to the Lamb!
 (Revelation 7:9–10)

 Here we see again, every nation, tribe, people and . . . language.
 While there is an ongoing discussion as to what constitutes a people group, a language group is much easier to quantify.

 And here we see the scene of God’s people once again speaking the same language, as it was in the beginning.
 The very thing that still separates people today will unify the people of God on that day.